Archived docs Get your API Key

 Code samples for every SDK are in the Quickstart.

-1. Create a new secondary key with the same role.
+1. Create a new project key with the same role.

 2. Update the consuming service (Make.com, n8n, your code) with the new key.